About this Marbella Area Guide

 Nueva Andalucía has excellent amenities including a small shopping centre at Centro Plaza (next to the bull ring) that hosts one of the most popular markets on the Costa del Sol on Saturdays.
 Aloha College, one of the largest international schools in Marbella, is here.

-Sporting facilities are excellent – Golf Valley includes five golf courses in and near Nueva Andalucía, some of which such as La Quinta and Las Brisas rank among the best on the Costa del Sol.
+Sporting facilities are excellent in this part of Marbella.
+So good in fact, that the area is known as Golf Valley and includes five golf courses in and near Nueva Andalucía- Some of them such as La Quinta and Las Brisas rank among the best on the Costa del Sol.
 The renowned Manolo Santana Tennis Academy is located here too.